galetaire/spahousing/pages/posts/ownership.md

 # Interpretation and observations

 The chart from above shows the distribution (%) of home sales according to whether the buyer is national, foreigner or a legal entity (companies, investment funds ...).
-Thus, we can see who dominates, and who departs the market.
+Thus, we can see who dominates and who departs the market.
 Some observations:

-- **Observation A**: Between 2011 and 2013 the weight of legal entities expanded a lot, which can be interpreted (1) as an interest by investment funds (which considered the prices a good opportunity), and (2) as an increase in foreclosures, where banks absorbed evicted properties.
+- **Observation A**: between 2011 and 2013 the weight of legal entities expanded, which can be interpreted as (1) an interest by investment funds, and (2) an increase in foreclosures.
-- **Observation B**: Between 2014 and 2020, the weight of foreign population has consolidated at around 10%.
+- **Observation B**: between 2014 and 2020, the weight of foreign population has consolidated at around 10%.
 This includes both resident and non-resident foreigners.

 # (b) Housing by type of tenure